 - Drones are not permitted to fly flags or banners, distribute leaflets, or engage in any other form of propaganda.

 How to obtain a drone permit in Vietnam?

 Permission is required for recreational drone use in Vietnam.
 You can obtain it on your own or through the assistance of an agency.
 In both instances, you must submit a flight license application dossier that includes the following:

-- Technical documentation for your drone, including photographs of the type and a written explanation of its technical aviation properties.
+- Technical documentation for your drone includes photographs of the type and a written explanation of its technical aviation properties.

-- A license or other legal document authorizing your drone to take off from or land on an airfield, land surface, or body of water.
+- A license or other legal document authorizing your drone to take off from or land on an airfield, land surface, or water.

 - All other papers and documents of your drone.